-4.17 Government grants
+4.8 Government grants

 Grants from the government are recognised at their fair value where there is a reasonable assurance that the grant will be received and the Group will comply with all attached conditions.
-Government grants are deferred and recognised in consolidated statement of comprehensive income within "Other income" over the period necessary to match them with the costs that the grants are intended to compensate.
+Government grants are deferred and recognised in consolidated statement of profit or loss and other comprehensive income within "Other income and gains" over the period necessary to match them with the costs that the grants are intended to compensate.

-Government grants relating to assets are included in non-current liabilities as deferred government grants and are credited to the consolidated statement of comprehensive income on a straight-line basis over the expected lives of the related assets.
+Government grants relating to assets are included in liabilities as deferred income and are credited to the consolidated statement of profit or loss and other comprehensive income on a straight-line basis over the expected lives of the related assets.